ml4scisoc/ml4scisoc.github.io/syllabus/learning.md

 - describe what you will do in your project
 - describe what the end outcome of your project.

-### Checkin Specifications

-- scheduled on time
-- at least one dimension of progress from proposal

 ### Presentation Specifications